 Doctor of Pharmacy students must possess the psychological ability required for the utilization of their intellectual abilities, for the exercise of good judgment, for the prompt completion of responsibilities inherent to the diagnosis and care of patients/clients, and for the development of mature, sensitive, and effective relationships with patients.
-Students must be able to tolerate physically and mentally taxing workloads and function effectively under stress.
+Students must be able to tolerate heavy workloads and function effectively under stress.
 They must be able to tolerate and adapt to a changing, unfamiliar (and perhaps, uncomfortable) environment, display flexibility, respect individual differences, and learn to function in the face of ambiguities inherent in the clinical problems of patients.
-As a component of their education, students must demonstrate ethical behavior.
 Examples include recognizing and appropriately reacting to one's own immediate emotional responses to situations while maintaining a professional demeanor.